metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

   })

   // The last step is to send the ix's off in a transaction to the chain.
-  // Ix's here can be ommited and added as needed during the chain.
+  // Ix's here can be omitted and added as needed during the chain.
   // If for example you just want to create the Token without minting
   // any tokens then you can only submit the `createToken` ix.